jefponte/lumen-api-example/02-api-with-db/README.md

     protected $fillable = ['title'];
 }
 ```

-9. Add the methods in your controller: ./app/Http/MovieController.php
+8. Create your controller and add the method you will call in the route ./app/Http/Controllers/MovieController.php:

 ```php
 namespace App\Http\Controllers;